CapraLab/pdbmap/README.md

 ____

-The PDBMap library (lib/PDBMap*.py) is a critical component of the Personal Structural Biology (PSB) Pipeline.
+The PDBMap library (lib/PDBMap*.py) is a critical component of the VUStruct Personal Structural Biology (PSB) Pipeline.

 Creation of tables in the SQL database is accomplished mainly by scripts/create_schema*.sql scripts.